awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Upgraded Spark to version 2\.4\.5
 + Upgraded Connectors and drivers: Amazon Glue Connector 1\.12\.0; Amazon Kinesis Connector 3\.5\.0; EMR DynamoDB Connector 4\.14\.0

-**New Features**
+**New features**
 + **EMR Notebooks** – When used with EMR clusters created using 5\.30\.0, EMR notebook kernels run on cluster\.
 This improves notebook performance and allows you to install and customize kernels\.
 You can also install Python libraries on the cluster master node\.
 For more information, see [Installing and Using Kernels and Libraries](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-managed-notebooks-installing-libraries-and-kernels.html) in the *EMR Management Guide*\.
 + **Managed Scaling** – With Amazon EMR version 5\.30\.0 and later, you can enable EMR managed scaling to automatically increase or decrease the number of instances or units in your cluster based on workload\.
 EMR continuously evaluates cluster metrics to make scaling decisions that optimize your clusters for cost and speed\.
 For more information, see [Scaling Cluster Resources](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-scale-on-demand.html) in the *Amazon EMR Management Guide*\.
 + **Encrypt log files stored in Amazon S3** – With Amazon EMR version 5\.30\.0 and later, you can encrypt log files stored in Amazon S3 with an AWS KMS customer managed key\.
 For more information, see [Encrypt log files stored in Amazon S3](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-debugging.html#emr-log-encryption) in the *Amazon EMR Management Guide*\.
 + **Amazon Linux 2 support** – In EMR version 5\.30\.0 and later, EMR usesAmazon Linux 2 OS\.
 New custom AMIs \(Amazon Machine Image\) must be based on theAmazon Linux 2 AMI\.
 For more information, see [Using a Custom AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html)\.
 + **Presto Graceful Auto Scale** – EMR clusters using 5\.30\.0 can be set with an auto scaling timeout period that gives Presto tasks time to finish running before their node is decommissioned\.
-For more information, see [Using Presto Auto Scaling with Graceful Decommission](presto-graceful-autoscale.md)\.
+For more information, see [Using Presto automatic scaling with Graceful Decommission](presto-graceful-autoscale.md)\.
 + **Fleet Instance creation with new allocation strategy option** – A new allocation strategy option is available in EMR version 5\.12\.1 and later\.
 It offers faster cluster provisioning, more accurate spot allocation, and less spot instance interruption\.
 Updates to non\-default EMR service roles are required\.
 See [Configure Instance Fleets](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-instance-fleet.html)\.
 + **sudo systemctl stop and sudo systemctl start commands** – In EMR version 5\.30\.0 and later, which useAmazon Linux 2 OS, EMR uses `sudo systemctl stop` and `sudo systemctl start` commands to restart services\.
 For more information, see [How do I restart a service in Amazon EMR?](https://aws.amazon.com/premiumsupport/knowledge-center/restart-service-emr/)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + EMR version 5\.30\.0 doesn't install Ganglia by default\.
 You can explicitly select Ganglia to install when you create a cluster\.
 + Spark performance optimizations\.
 + Presto performance optimizations\.
 + Python 3 is the default for Amazon EMR version 5\.30\.0 and later\.
 + The default managed security group for service access in private subnets has been updated with new rules\.
 If you use a custom security group for service access, you must include the same rules as the default managed security group\.
 For more information, see [Amazon EMR\-Managed Security Group for Service Access \(Private Subnets\)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-man-sec-groups.html#emr-sg-elasticmapreduce-sa-private)\.
 If you use a custom service role for Amazon EMR, you must grant permission to `ec2:describeSecurityGroups` so that EMR can validate if the security groups are correctly created\.
 If you use the `EMR_DefaultRole`, this permission is already included in the default managed policy\.

-**Known Issues**
+**Known issues**
-+ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for “Max open files” when EMR clusters are created with the default AMI\.
++ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for "Max open files" when EMR clusters are created with the default AMI\.
 The lower open file limit causes a "Too many open files" error when submitting Spark job\.
 In the impacted EMR releases, the Amazon EMR default AMI has a default ulimit setting of 4096 for "Max open files," which is lower than the 65536 file limit in the latestAmazon Linux 2 AMI\.
 The lower ulimit setting for "Max open files" causes Spark job failure when the Spark driver and executor try to open more than 4096 files\.
 To fix the issue, Amazon EMR has a bootstrap action \(BA\) script that adjusts the ulimit setting at cluster creation\.
 Amazon EMR releases 6\.3\.0 and 5\.33\.0 will include a permanent fix with a higher "Max open files" setting\.

   The following workaround for this issue lets you to explicitly set the instance\-controller ulimit to a maximum of 65536 files\.